metamorph-inc/openmeta-mms/docs/source/tutorials/hello_world/hello_world_analyzing_our_company.rst

 A model of our team is not very useful unless we have a way to execute operations on the model to generate meaningful and significant results.
-In OpenMETA :ref:`test_benches` are used to perform operations on a system model and transform the model to new representations, generate simulation code, and calculate metrics.
+In OpenMETA, :ref:`test_benches` are used to perform operations on a system model and transform the model to new representations, generate simulation code, and calculate metrics.